casangi/casadocs/markdown/global-task-list/task_asdmsummary.rst

 Description
    .. rubric:: Summary
-         :name: summary

    Given an ASDM directory, this task will print information about the content of the dataset contained in that directory (down to the level of a subscan) in the CASA log.

    .. rubric:: Parameter descriptions
-         :name: parameter-descriptions

    .. rubric:: *asdm*
-         :name: asdm

    Name of input ASDM directory.
 Examples:
    *asdm='10C-119_sb3070258_1.55628.42186299768'*